 VI.
 RELEASE OF UNUSED FUNDS

-If a university travel grant is not used by the recipient of the grant, the Chair of the Professional Development Committee should be notified and funds should be returned to the Professional Development Committee.
+If a university travel grant is not used by the recipient of the grant, the Chair of the Professional Development Committee should be notified and funds returned to the Professional Development Committee.
 This should be accomplished in a timely manner so that unused funds may be distributed to other applicants.

 Professional Development Committee